couchbaselabs/rampup/README.md

 The runtest tool also has the ability to spin up nodes on-the-fly via the Amazon EC2 Cloud Formation API.
-Set the cluster.type option to 'new-stack' to use this (less popular) approach.
-The Cloud Formation tools (cfn commands) must also be installed for this to work.
+Set the cluster.type option to 'cfn' to use this (less popular) approach.
+The Cloud Formation tools (cfn commands) must also be pre-installed for this to work.

 # Testing other software